 Always follow the manufacturer's instructions for using and placing a heating device.

-In portable heating options, you can find anything from small personal heaters that will fit on a table to large heaters designed to heat entire rooms.
-Most small electric heaters have a wire resistance coil or a ribbon strip that provides heat when electricity is supplied to the coil or strip.
+In electric heating, options range from small personal heaters that will fit on a table to large heaters designed to heat entire rooms.
+Most small electric heaters have a wire-resistance coil or a ribbon strip that provides heat when electricity is supplied.
 Some of these models have ceramic casings that hold more heat for longer periods than basic models, making them more efficient.
 Some personal heaters also come with blowers or oscillating features that allow them to project heat over a larger area quickly.
 Small personal heaters are a good choice for heating specific areas quickly.